microsoft/promptflow/examples/tutorials/trace/README.md

 ### LLM Trace
 * `start_trace()` to enable trace for LLM calls

-Let's start with the simplest example, add single line code to enalbe trace for LLM calls in your application.
+Let's start with the simplest example, add single line code to enable trace for LLM calls in your application.
 ```python
 from openai import OpenAI
 import promptflow as pf